Gary Files

-Gary Files is an Australian-Canadian actor, theatre director and radio writer who has worked in Australia, Canada, and the United Kingdom.
+Gary Files is an Australian and Canadian actor, theatre director and radio writer who has worked in Australia, Canada, and the United Kingdom.
 Resident in Australia since 1976, Files is noted for the accentual versatility of his radio-based voice acting.

 Early life and education

 Born in Melbourne, Australia, Gary Files started his career in early Australian television and semi-professional theatre in 1956.
 He left for Canada in 1959.

 Having won a scholarship from the Canada Council, Files attended the National Theatre School at Montreal and Stratford, Ontario – joining the second acting year of the school in 1961 and graduating three years later.
 He subsequently joined John Hirsch's Manitoba Theatre Company for one season, during which time he appeared in The Taming of the Shrew with Len Cariou, and Mother Courage with Zoe Caldwell.
 Returning to Toronto, he played leads in The Provok'd Wife, and Oh, What a Lovely War! at the Crest Theatre – winning a Telegram Award for the most promising newcomer for the latter.
 Files then left Canada to pursue his career in the United Kingdom for the next four years.

 While at theatre school, Files did numerous television productions for "Shoestring Theatre" at CBC Montreal.
 He started working in CBC radio drama with several productions for Rupert Kaplan, who was one of the first to do Eugene O'Neill's plays on radio.
 He also appeared in two films for the National Film Board of Canada, Henry Hudson and The Selkirk Settlers.